 Wedding favours: what’s great about them

-Firstly, there is nothing that says you must have wedding favours so it’s completely down to you as a couple.
+Firstly, there is nothing that says you must have wedding favours so it’s completely down to you as a couple and as budgets get squeezed more couples seem to be opting for this option.

 If you’re creating something truly personalised to you as a couple that your guests will keep, use or have to truly remember your day by then wedding favours are fabulous.